 Still, he’s aware that there’s much work to be done on both fronts.

 Take former Colorado State Rep. Gordon Klingenschmitt, for example, who has been extremely vocal in his opposition to both LGBTQ and abortion rights.
-He calls PPRM’s HIV/AIDS program “extremely inappropriate” in that it uses federal tax dollars, and he says that “the LGBT community has got to take some personal responsibility for the spread of AIDS, which is caused often by immoral behavior.”
+In an interview with the Colorado Times Recorder, he called PPRM’s HIV/AIDS program “extremely inappropriate” in that it uses federal tax dollars, and said the LGBTQ community should “take some personal responsibility for the spread of AIDS, which is caused often by immoral behavior.”

 Klingenschmitt also believes that because Planned Parenthood offers abortions, it should receive no government funding.
-“Why is the tax payer even paying their electric bill?” he asks.
+“Why is the tax payer even paying their electric bill?” he asked.

 Despite criticism and the conservative political climate, Walker says PPRM will fight to convince the public that performing abortions is “not some nasty, horrible thing that we should keep in the closet and try and make people think we don’t ever do” and, instead, show they’re “proud of the fact that we provide abortions to women who need it.”